Flamethr0wer/ArduinoDS4/README.md

 This error occurs if you are trying to use the PS4Arduino library but have not use the PS4Arduino-ARV to change the board type.
 Instructions [here](https://github.com/Flamethr0wer/PS4Arduino-AVR/blob/master/README.md).

-### After first time, cannot find board (or similar)
+### Failed uploading: uploading error: exit status 1

-Once you have flashed the board with PS4Arduino-AVR, it does not show up on your computer as an Arduino.
-It appears as a game controller so the Arduino IDE cannot find it.
+This can occur after you have used the board "_____ as PS4 controller" (PS4Arduino-AVR) as it shows up to the computer as a game controller rather than an Arduino.

 To fix this, start uploading your programme and press the reset button on the Arduino board.
-More details above under "4.
-Iterate".
+More details above under [4.
+Iterate](#4-iterate) above.